fireundubh/playwithfire/gameofthrones/bestpractices.md

 **Alliance Leadership** | Strong; community-oriented; fun | Weak; abdicates responsibilities to "inner circle"; makes the game feel like a job you never wanted
-**Siege Leadership** | Collaborative; fun | Hierarchical, unable to adapt, and inexperienced **King's Landing** | Won handily; offers buffs to other alliances | Lost badly; never offered buffs to other alliances **Discord** | Yes; not required for membership | Yes; absolutely required for membership
+**Siege Leadership** | Collaborative; fun | Hierarchical, unable to adapt, and inexperienced **King's Landing** | Won handily; offers buffs to other alliances | Lost badly; never offered buffs to other alliances **Rallies** | Frequent; all Rebel Camp levels allowed; T2 and T3 allowed; will use Race Boots to make sure everyone can participate | Rare; T3 only; only Lv.
+5 Rebel Camps; sending T1 or T2 troops will get you kicked
+**Discord** | Yes; not required for membership | Yes; absolutely required for membership

 ## Priorities